• Skip to primary navigation

 Step by step guide how to roll phyllo dough for a bosnian cheese pita sirnica.

-2. Spread the filling over the shorter edge of the dough.
+Spoon some of the cheese mixture along the shorter edge of the pastry.

 Greasing the Bosnian Cheese Pita with melted butter.